d-wasserman/study-line-editor/README.md

-# Toolbox Summary
+# Study Line Editor
-This repository holds a collection of easy to use ArcGIS Geoprocessing scripts (10.3+ and Pro) intended to provide automated line editing routines to help create useful study geometries.
+This repository holds a collection of ArcGIS Geoprocessing scripts (10.3+ and Pro) intended to provide automated line editing routines for creating useful study geometries.
 The tools are described below.

 * Feature Line Split - create a new feature class that has input lines split into an arbitrary number of segments.